On this page:

 Our four-year Corporate Plan sets the strategic direction of the business, including corporate objectives, KPIs and a long-term outlook of future priorities.
 We review and update the plan annually, in line with our service agreements with Defence and in consultation with our shareholder departments.

-We prepare a Statement of Corporate Intent (SCI) annually based on the Corporate Plan.
+We prepare a Statement of Corporate Intent (PDF 1509 KB) annually based on the Corporate Plan.
 The SCI is a high level, plain English overview of our key objectives and priorities for the financial year.
 The SCI is published on our website.

 Corporate social responsibility statement